p2/OAuth2/README.md

                options: [UIApplicationOpenURLOptionsKey: Any] = [:]) -> Bool {
     // you should probably first check if this is the callback being opened if <# check #> {
-        oauth2.handleRedirectURL(url)
+        // if your oauth2 instance lives somewhere else, adapt accordingly oauth2.handleRedirectURL(url)
     }
 }